|

 (NASB).
 You can't have both.
 If you have one side of you in the

-"hearing and believing" and the other side in the "doing," you are
+"hearing and believing" and the other side in the "doing,"

 merely religiously lost.